cubefs/cubefs/README.md

 ...
 ```

-For more configurations please refer to [documentation](https://chubaofs.readthedocs.io/en/latest/user-guide/master.html).
+For more configurations please refer to [documentation](https://cubefs.readthedocs.io/en/latest/user-guide/master.html).

-Start the resources of ChubaoFS cluster with script `install.sh`. (make sure the Master is started first)
+Start the resources of CubeFS cluster with script `install.sh`. (make sure the Master is started first)

 ```
 $ bash install.sh -h